nakedmcse/waifuVault-bash-api-unofficial/README.md

 If you have a token from your upload, then you can update the information for the file.
 You can change the password or remove it, you can set custom expiry time or remove it, and finally you can choose whether the filename is hidden.

-Use the `fileUpdate` function.
+Use the `waifuvault_update` function.
 This function takes the following options as parameters:

 | Option              | Type      | Description                                             | Required | Extra info                                  |
 |---------------------|-----------|---------------------------------------------------------|----------|---------------------------------------------|